oleghcp/UnityTools/Code/Runtime/OlegHcp/Inspector/README.md

 ## CertainTypesAttribute

-Allows to assign objects only of the specified types in inspector
+Allows to assign objects only of the specified types in inspector.

 ```csharp
 using OlegHcp.Inspector;